BYO-UPM/HUPA_database/data/HUPA_db/README.md

   * Jitter
   * Comments

-* In this sheet, "Type" is "pathological", and "Patient code" / "Pathology" specify the corresponding pathology for each recording.
+* In this worksheet, "Type" is "pathological", and "Patient code" / "Pathology" specify the corresponding pathology for each recording.

-### 4.3 Sheet "Intro"
+### 4.3 Worksheet "Intro"

-* Summary sheet describing the database at a global level.
+* Summary worksheet describing the database at a global level.
 * Contains descriptive statistics and summaries such as:

   * distribution of age,